Students can now study for the ACA CTA Joint Programme as part of the Level 7 Apprenticeship.

 What is the difference between standard ACA-CTA training and the Level 7 apprenticeship?

 While funding is only available for the apprenticeship route, there are many similarities between the apprenticeship and ‘traditional’ ACA-CTA training.
 However, there are some additional requirements for the completion of the apprenticeship - see below.
 Students will also need to complete a Project Report as well as 20% off-the-job training.
+See further information below, but the phrase "off-the-job" training can be misleading and we would strongly advise you to speak to your training provider to discuss this 20% requirement before signing an employee up as a Level 7 apprentice.

 In addition to the exams, what are the additional ACA and CTA requirements?

 Students are required to complete ICAEW’s online Ethics Learning Programme, professional development skills and 450 days of practical work experience and in order to qualify as an ICAEW Chartered Accountant.
-To qualify as a Chartered Tax Advisor, students are required to demonstrate three years of relevant work experience.
+To qualify as a Chartered Tax Adviser, students are required to demonstrate three years of relevant work experience.

 How much tax work experience does a student need?